 Naik completed his post-graduate studies from the Faculty of Fine Arts, M.S.
-University of Baroda (Distinction) and had received an undergraduate degree from the Goa College of Art.
-He has exhibited at the Delfina Foundation and Asia House, London, UK; Bridget Donahue, as a part of Condo New York, New York; Beirut Art Center, Lebanon; Khoj International Artists’ Association and the Serendipity Arts Festival, India; and the Aomori Contemporary Art Center, Aomori, Japan.
+University of Baroda (Distinction) and an undergraduate degree from Goa College of Art.
+He has exhibited at the Delfina Foundation and Asia House, London, UK; Bridget Donahue as a part of Condo, New York; Beirut Art Center, Lebanon; Khoj International Artists’ Association and the Serendipity Arts Festival, India; and the Aomori Contemporary Art Center, Aomori, Japan.
 He was also a recipient of Five Million Incidents, instituted by Goethe Institut New Delhi with RAQS Media Collective.
 His solo exhibitions include All Is Water And To Water We Must Return (2021), Monuments, Mausoleums, Memorials, Modernism (2020) and Ground Zero (2017) at Experimenter, Kolkata.
 He is currently the recipient of the inaugural Warehouse 421 Artistic Research Grant; the Arts (Productions) grant instituted by the India Foundation for the Arts, Bangalore; and the Garage Digital Commission instituted by the Garage Museum of Contemporary Art, Moscow.
 He is also the inaugural recipient of the Prameya Art Foundation Publishing Grant for South Asia.